Writing

 ‘Stop it,’ she said with a sour look.

-‘So, here’s the thing.
-The warmer waters are killing off the algae,’ continued Daniel, ‘and that’s what nourishes the coral.
+‘So, here’s the thing: the warmer waters are killing off the algae,’ continued Daniel, ‘and the algae are what nourishes the coral.
 That’s why the coral turns white.
 If the oceans don’t cool off quickly, then the coral dies too.
 It’s already happening all over the world.
 The oceans are heating up and the coral is dying – after 500 million years of existence.
-Can you feel how hot it is?’
+Can you feel how hot it is now?
+It’s never been this hot in my lifetime.’

 The impact was lost on the woman, who pushed her son away.
 ‘Stop it, Calvin.
-We’re going soon.’
+We’re going soon.
+We like the heat, don’t we luv?
+It’s why we come to the Caribbean.
+Better than rainy England.
+Cold and wet it is there now.
+So my friend says.’

-‘500 million years,’ repeated Daniel for emphasis, losing his audience with the magnitude or the apathy.
+‘500 million years,’ repeated Daniel for emphasis, losing his audience with the magnitude or just because of apathy.

-The woman looked around at the bath-sized water tanks containing small lozenges of rescued coral, then seeing nothing to capture her interest craned her neck to see through an internal window that looked onto the scientific laboratory with its array of microscopes and shiny surfaces.
+The woman looked around at the bath-sized water tanks containing small lozenges of rescued coral.
+Seeing nothing to capture her interest craned her neck.
+Through an internal window that looked onto the scientific laboratory she saw an array of microscopes and shiny surfaces.
 ‘Calvin’s got a microscope just like those,’ she said.
-‘Never uses it of course.
+‘Never uses it.
+Never, does he?
 Too busy on his PlayStation.
-You know kids…’ Outside the day was sharply focussed and vibrant.
+You know what kids are like these days…’ Outside the day was sharply focussed and radiant.
 Beachgoers strolled past the windows without a glance.
-The air conditioner hummed, and the woman’s interest flagged.
+The air conditioner wooshed, and the woman’s interest flagged.
 ‘So where are you from?’ she said.
-‘We’re from New Jersey.’
+‘We’re from Woking in England—it’s near London,’ she added as if that might be the only English town an American might know about.

 ‘Whereabouts?’ said the husband, newly interested.